tcpipuk/go-llama.cpp/docs/getting-started.md

 You've successfully:

-- Built the go-llama.cpp library with all dependencies
+- Built the llama-go library with all dependencies
 - Downloaded and tested with a working language model
 - Verified the complete inference pipeline works
 - Understood the basic environment setup